isabellachen/SmartHotel360-Registration/Deploy/k8s/docs/tutorial.md

 ```

-Once time you have completed this stage, you can install the application executing the powershell script:
+Once you have completed this stage, you can install the application executing the powershell script:

 ```> deploy.ps1 -dnsname yourawesomednsname```

 >Note there is a parameter call ```dnsname```, this is the dns name of your aks cluster.
-With this script it associates the dns name to the nginx/ingress controller, if you dont pass a value to this parameter, or you don't setup, it will try to register the dnsname _smhotel360win_
+With this script it associates the dns name to the nginx/ingress controller, if you dont pass a value to this parameter, or if you don't set it up, it will try to register the dnsname _smhotel360win_

 ![pods working](images/pods_working.png)